rackerlabs/technical-blog/_posts/2018-08-21-unattended-unlocked-unprotected-terminals-user-security-training.md

 * [Hak5's hackshop.com](http://hakshop.com/products/usb-rubber-ducky-deluxe)
 * [Hak5's GitHub Repository](https://github.com/hak5darren/USB-Rubber-Ducky)

 To you, it looks like a USB thumb drive, but it actually emulates a USB HID keyboard.
-After it's plugged in, a payload a payload programmed into the device sends keyboard commands to the computer.
+After it's plugged in, a payload programmed into the device sends keyboard commands to the computer.

 This allows a security tester to quickly run commands on an unprotected computer without having to sit down at the computer and type.